Glaucoma surgery · UK 2026 cost

 When patients search “private glaucoma surgery cost UK”, they’re often comparing headline prices that don’t reflect the full clinical picture.
 The key cost drivers are:

-Laser and some MIGS procedures can be simpler and lower-cost than trabeculectomy or tube surgery, which may require more intensive post-op monitoring.
+• Procedure complexity — laser and some MIGS procedures can be simpler and lower-cost than trabeculectomy or tube surgery, which may require more intensive post-op monitoring.

-For some patients, combining cataract surgery with a glaucoma procedure can be efficient, but pricing depends on what’s being combined and the implant/device used.
+• Whether cataract surgery is combined — for some patients, combining cataract surgery with a glaucoma procedure can be efficient, but pricing depends on what’s being combined and the implant/device used.

-Advanced disease, complex anatomy, narrow angles, or previous failed surgery can require different (sometimes more costly) approaches.
+• Stage and type of glaucoma — advanced disease, complex anatomy, narrow angles, or previous failed surgery can require different (sometimes more costly) approaches.

-OCT scans, visual fields, corneal thickness, gonioscopy, and optic nerve assessment inform the treatment plan.
+• Diagnostics and imaging — OCT scans, visual fields, corneal thickness, gonioscopy, and optic nerve assessment inform the treatment plan.
 Some clinics bundle these; others itemise.

-Filtering surgeries can need frequent reviews in the early weeks.
+• Post-operative follow-up needs — filtering surgeries can need frequent reviews in the early weeks.
 A clear follow-up plan helps you compare like-for-like.

-UK prices can vary by region and by the facilities used.
+• Location and hospital facilities — UK prices can vary by region and by the facilities used.
 What matters is transparent, written pricing with inclusions clearly stated.

 Tip for comparing clinics: ask whether the quote includes surgeon fees, theatre fees, devices (if used), routine follow-ups, and expected medication.
 If not included, request an itemised estimate.